 Complaining about the Code?
 Griping about judging and scoring systems?
 Dissatisfaction with the governing bodies?
 Anger about television broadcasts?
 Nostalgia for the past?
 Wondering what is artistry and if it exists anymore?
 Distaste for the lack of dance training?
 Concerns about the U.S. men struggling on pommel horse?
 (The best U.S. man on finished 40th on “side horse” at the 1962 World Championships.)
 Strong opinions about which men’s events are boring?

 Yup, gymnastics fans were talking about those topics in the 1960s already.
-With the help of this blog, you’ll see how your opinions fit into a long tradition of gym nerdery.
+With the help of this site, you’ll see how your opinions fit into a long tradition of gym nerdery.

-I want to recognize the limitations of this blog.
+I want to recognize the limitations of this site.

 First, while I speak four languages, not one of those languages is Russian, Japanese, or Chinese, all of which are essential languages in the history of gymnastics.
 But I will do my best to include a cacophony of perspectives on this site because history is a matter of perspective.

 Second, gymnastics history has largely been written by white men, and I am a white man.
 I’ll do my best to check my biases at the door.